Dogs tend to be

 – he was hurting.
 You relieve the animal’s

 pain, and folks are calling me to say, “I’ve got my dog back”.
 Which is very cool.

 important to consult your veterinarian before giving your dog medications.
 While dogs can take a lot of medicines used in people, over-the-counter pain medications are not a great choice for your dog.

 Do not use Ibuprofen:

+Ibuprofen (Advil, Motrin, Caldolor) has been known to cause bleeding stomach ulcers with a single dose.
 Sometimes you get by with it, but sometimes you don’t.
 We do not recommend ever giving Ibuprofen to dogs.

 Do not use Naproxen:

 Naproxen (Aleve, Naprosyn, Naprelan) is similarly dangerous.
 I have had one client kill a dog with Aleve.
 The dog had numerous bleeding ulcers the size of a quarter.
 Not recommended.